Skip to main content

 Initial revision rhinoplasty recovery usually takes around one to two weeks.
 This may mean that recovery from this surgical procedure takes longer than recovery from initial surgery due to the complexities of a secondary procedure.
 In some patients, additional healing time may be required.

 In terms of swelling, in particular, while the bulk of swelling decreases within a few months, minor swelling may last longer.
 Swelling is simply a part of the body’s healing process.
-In areas around the nasal tip, swelling may linger more than average.
+In areas around the nasal tip, noticeable swelling may linger more than average.

 Revision Rhinoplasty Recovery Symptoms